What is SSO?

 Choose in which window you want the single sign-on to be processed.
 Multiple options are available:

 - Iframe The SSO will be opened in an invisible iframe that does not allow the user to interact at all.
-This is the recommended option but not all IDPs support it.
+This is the recommended option but most IDPs do not support it.

 - Inactive Tab The SSO will be opened in a new Tab that the user will be able to see, but the Tab will not automatically come into focus.